 - We identify the help and support that will most usefully meet the person's needs and expectations.
 If specialised help is wanted we will assist with finding that help through our collaborative work with other agencies.

-- Regardless of how long ago a crime took place the effects can continue to impact on a person's life many years after the event.
+- Regardless of how long ago a crime took place, the effects may continue to impact on a person's life many years after the event.
 It may also take some time for a person to recognise that the difficulties they are experiencing are related to that crime.
-Victim support recognises this and offers support regardless of how long ago the crime took place and whether or not the crime was reported.
+Victim support recognises this and offers support whenever it is needed.

 - We support prosecution and defence witnesses, children as well as adults, but cannot discuss evidence, give legal advice or views on sentencing.

-The Victim Support and Witness Service ensures that victims and witnesses have the best possible experience of support on both a practical and emotional level at what can be a very traumatic and challenging time.
+- The Victim Support and Witness Service ensures that victims and witnesses have the best possible experience of support on both a practical and emotional level at what can be a very traumatic and challenging time, this ensures that justice is more likely to be served, making the Island a safer place.